 Comparing type 2 and type 3 theories, one finds two remarkable aspects.
 The first is a subtle kind of ``inconsistency'' of type 2 theories: If we are unable to know the initial values of our observables (at a particular time), why should we be able to know these values during the following time interval (given we know them at a fixed time).
 In other words, in type 2 theories the two factors determining the final outcome of a theoretical prediction - namely initial values and laws - are not placed on the same (realistic) footing.
-This hybrid situation has been recognized before; the term 'crypto-deterministic' has been used~\cite{moyal:quantum} to characterize classical statistical mechanics.
+This hybrid situation has been recognized before; the term 'crypto-deterministic' has been used by Moyal~\cite{moyal:quantum} to characterize classical statistical mechanics (note that the same term is also used in a very different sense to characterize hidden variable theories~\cite{peres:quantum}).
 Type 3 theories do not show this kind of inconsistency.

 The second observation is simply that type 2 and type 3 theories have a number of important properties in common.
 Both are unable to predict the outcome of single events with certainty; only probabilities are provided in both cases.
 In both theories the quantities which may be actually observed - whose time dependence may be formulated in terms of a differential equation - are averaged observables, obtained with the help of a large number of single experiments.
 These common features lead us to suspect that a general structure might exist which comprises both types of theories.